VRConservation/geosp/chapters/05_python.md

 - [RiverREM](https://github.com/OpenTopography/RiverREM).
 A super cool Python package for automatically generating river relative elevation model (REM).
 - [lonboard](https://developmentseed.org/blog/2023-10-23-lonboard).
 Python library for fast geospatial vector data visualization.
 - [Python for Ecologists](https://datacarpentry.org/python-ecology-lesson).
 The Datacarpentry.org tutorial focused on data analysis and visualization using Python and Jupyter notebooks.
 This is more data than geospatial, but it is a useful set of tutorials.
 - [Unlocking the Depths](http://gg.gg/1az3jj).
-A useful tutorial for mapping bathymetry and calculating lake volume.
-It may be behind a paywall.
+A useful tutorial for mapping bathymetry and calculating lake volume, although it may be behind a paywall.